suketk/suketk.com/_posts/2021-06-23-vipassana.md

 **Principle:** Practical experience is more valuable than abstract theory.
 The two represent different [levels]({{site.url}}/thought-space-vs-reality) of understanding: intellectual vs experiential.
 Intellectual understanding is insight derived from critical thinking, while experiential understanding is obtained through direct personal experience.
 Intellectual understanding alone is not enough; you [don’t fully understand anything until you experience it](https://www.youtube.com/watch?v=oRG2jlQWCsY).
 You don’t know the gratification of entrepreneurship until you have your first paying customer.
 You don’t know the fear of the unknown until you [take the leap]({{site.url}}/taking-the-leap).
 You don’t know the reward of a silent meditation course until you attend Vipassana.
 But don’t take my word for it - by focusing on experiential understanding, you can do it and decide for yourself.

 **How it’s applied:** For every 10 hours of meditation, there is only 1 hour of discourse.
 The purpose of the discourse is to contextualize what you practiced that day.
 Since it occasionally contains disputed ideas such as reincarnation, Goenka-ji makes it abundantly clear that you are free to reject the theory completely.
-The only measure of success is that you experience the benefits through continued practice of the technique.
+The only measure of success is that you experience the benefits of Vipassana through continued practice of the technique.

 ### Learning is an Individual Journey

 **Principle:** Learning is an individual journey.
 The teacher can show you the path, but you must walk on it yourself.
 No one else can do the hard work for you.
+You can only build muscle if you’re the one lifting the weights.
 You will experience setbacks along the way.
 The teacher can guide you, but you have to put in the work to overcome the challenges.
 Otherwise you haven’t grown - and therefore you can’t benefit.
-You can only build muscle if you’re the one lifting the weights.

 **How it’s applied:** To eliminate external distractions, you are prohibited from leaving the course boundaries, keeping any electronics and outside communications.
 ‘Noble Silence’ requires you to refrain from any form of communication (verbal, written, gestures and even eye contact) with co-meditators so you can cultivate the feeling of working in isolation - everyone is on their own journey.
 The limited time for discourse and teacher questions encourages you to directly confront your issues instead of being overly dependent on guidance.
 This builds confidence in your own ability to overcome challenges, which is essential for the long journey that you have ahead.